Vector Search

 Privacy & Technology Note

-This feature uses advanced vector-based language understanding but does not rely on general-purpose AI or large language models (LLMs).
+Powered by advanced vector-based language understanding but does not rely on general-purpose AI or large language models (LLMs).
 All processing happens on our servers; your data never leaves our infrastructure.

-When to Use Vector Search
+When Vector Search Helps

 • You want results that match intent, not just exact keywords.